grocerycrud/documentation/2.x/api/callback-upload.md

 ---
 id: callback-upload
 title: callbackUpload
-description:
+description: The callbackUpload is used when we need to replace the default upload functionality of Grocery CRUD Enterprise.
 permalink: docs/callback-upload
-previous: callback-update
+previous: callback-before-upload
-next: clone-fields
+next: set-field-upload
 ---

 # callbackUpload

 <pre><code class="language-php">callbackUpload(string $fieldName, callable $callback)</code></pre>
 The callbackUpload is used when we need to replace the default upload functionality of Grocery CRUD Enterprise.